Trusted WordPress tutorials, when you need them most.

 The multisite feature allows you to create multiple websites on a single WordPress installation.
 Each website can have its own ‘Administrator(s)’ to manage a specific website.

-However, a user with the Super Admin user role can manage all websites on that WordPress multisite network.
+However, a Super Admin user can manage all websites in that WordPress multisite network.
 They can install plugins and themes and manage settings that affect all the sites.

 Regular Administrators can only manage one site at a time.
 Super Admins, on the other hand, can make changes that impact every site in the network.